-- 1. Use the repository browser to create a new project folder directly in the repository. - 2.
-Checkout the new folder over the top of the folder you want to import.
+- 2. Checkout the new folder over the top of the folder you want to import.
 You will get a warning that the local folder is not empty.
+Ignore the warning.
 Now you have a versioned top level folder with unversioned content. - 3.
 Use TortoiseSVN → Add... on this versioned folder to add some or all of the content.
 You can add and remove files, set svn:ignore properties on folders and make any other changes you need to. - 4.
 Commit the top level folder, and you have a new versioned tree, and a local working copy, created from your existing folder.